uzh-dqbm-cmi/cfDNA-Flow/README.md

 cfDNA-Flow utilizes two copy number analysis tools: ichorCNA (v0.2.0) and tMAD, to estimate copy number changes and tumor fraction.

 ### 3.3 Binned coverage
-cfDNA-Flow splits the genome into 1-Mbp bins and counts the number of cfDNA fragments in each region.
+cfDNA-Flow splits the genome into 1 Mbp bins and counts the number of cfDNA fragments in each region.

 ### 3.4 Differential coverage analysis over DNase hypersensitivity sites
 This feature was calculated using [LIQUORICE](https://github.com/epigen/LIQUORICE/tree/master).
 Please note that the cfDNA-Flow pipeline does not integrate the LIQUORICE tool for detecting epigenetic signatures in cell-free DNA from liquid biopsies.
 However, you can find more information and access LIQUORICE through the following [link](https://liquorice.readthedocs.io/en/latest/).